SysKitTeam/docs-point/docs/releases/cloud/point-2026-03-10-release-note.md

 * **Fixed an issue** that caused Autodiscover to sync for a long time or result in a timeout.

-* **Fixed an issue** in the Teams & Groups Overview where drilling down to the Workspace Details screen, and selecting the General Channel, could cause the Content tile to display a *Bad Request* error instead of showing the channel content.
+* **Fixed an issue** in the Teams & Groups Overview where drilling down to the Workspace Details screen and selecting the General Channel could cause the Content tile to display a *Bad Request* error instead of showing the channel content.

 * **Fixed an issue** with user discovery that caused the following error to occur during the permissions sync:

   ```
-   System.ArgumentException: principal with id 218 not found
+   System.ArgumentException: principal with id <ID> not found
    at SysKit.Point.SPO.Model.BaseClientObject.
   ```